Teresa Torrelles: Labour organising

-In 1928, moved to the city of Terrassa, where she found work in the textile industry and became more involved in the anarchist movement.
-She established a local women's group, within which she helped set up a libertarian library and a secular school, to which she invited the rationalist teacher Antonia Maymón to lecture.
+In early 1928, during the repression under Primo de Rivera’s dictatorship, Teresa, already known as an activist, left her home and moved to the city of Terrassa, where she found work in the textile industry and became more involved in the anarchist movement through the Mutualidad Cultural y Cooperativista (Cultural and Cooperative Society) — due the banning of trade unions, persecuted activists managed to continue their political work clandestinely through cultural organisations.

+She established a local women's group, which was formed during a countryside outing with other activists.
+The members welcomed the opportunity to enjoy a degree of autonomy previously denied to them, as they could discuss issues that concerned them without having to endure the disparaging remarks they used to receive from male workers when they spoke out in trade union debates.
+The group organised talks on ideological, cultural and sexual issues with the aim of encouraging women to be more open-minded and addressing topics such as conscious motherhood and sex education, which were considered taboo at the time.

+With this group she helped set up a libertarian library and a secular school, to which she invited the rationalist teacher Antonia Maymón to lecture.
 Torrelles' women's group affiliated with the textile workers' union of the CNT and began holding meetings at a local cultural centre of the Federación Anarquista Ibérica (FAI), where they discussed issues they wanted to raise collectively at union assemblies.
 As the group's main leader, she took a prominent role in organising women that worked in the city's textile industry.

 The group developed a strong anarchist feminist tendency, which was honed over a series of debates and lectures on a variety of topics.
 They also organised tours of the countryside, in order to encourage closer companionship and a love of nature, and excursions to other cities, where they networked with other anarchist and feminist groups.
 During a general strike in Barcelona in 1930, she smuggled weapons and ammunition into the capital, concealed beneath her coat, and distributed them to anarchist workers at La Rambla.

-By the proclamation of the Second Spanish Republic in 1931, the group had succeeded in getting the CNT's local branch to take up its demands of equal pay for equal work and maternity leave.
+By the proclamation of the Second Spanish Republic in 1931, the group had succeeded in getting the CNT's local branch to take up its demands of equal pay for equal work and an extension of maternity leave for both married and unmarried mothers.
 But this was an exceptional case, as very few of the CNT's unions adopted these demands; Torrelles herself attributes their success in Terrassa to the strength of the women's group there, where working women weren't as well-organised in other parts of the country.
 The Terrassa women's group itself continued to educate and organise working women throughout the 1930s.
 In 1936, Torrelles participated in the founding of the Mujeres Libres, the CNT's own women's organisation, for which she organised conferences and wrote a number of anarcha-feminist articles.